ESR Blood Test: Erythrocyte Sedimentation Rate Westergren

 Diagnosing conditions that cause inflammation

 The Erythrocyte Sedimentation Rate (ESR) blood test measures the rate at which red blood cells settle in a tube over a specified time period.
 It is based on the principle that inflammation and certain diseases can cause an increase in proteins in the blood, which makes red blood cells stick together and settle faster.
 The ESR test is a simple and cost-effective way for doctors to gather information about a patient's overall health.
-Doctors may request an ESR blood test to help diagnose and monitor various inflammatory conditions such as arthritis, infections, and certain types of cancer.
+Doctors may request an ESR blood test to help diagnose and monitor various inflammatory conditions, such as arthritis, infections, and certain types of cancer, as well as blood disorders.
 An elevated ESR level can indicate the presence of inflammation or infection in the body.
 However, it is important to note that a higher ESR value is not specific to any particular condition, and further testing may be needed to determine the underlying cause.
 The ESR test is often used in conjunction with other diagnostic tests and medical history to provide a comprehensive evaluation of a patient's health status.

 Monitoring inflammatory conditions